Los Alerces National Park is one of the most epic day trips you can do from Esquel!

 - Trek to Torrecillas Glacier with Glaxiar – This is a hike through the forest to the base of the glacier (this is the only tour operator that offers this excursion).

-- Kayaking in Los Alerces with Kayak Soul – This tour operator offers day excursion within the park as well as longer kayaking expeditions.
+- Kayaking in Los Alerces with Kayak Soul – This tour operator offers day excursions within the park as well as longer kayaking expeditions.

 The thing to keep in mind is that certain tours may offer transportation from Esquel, while others require that you make your own way to the park.
 So make sure you know how you’re getting there before you book your excursion!